emipa606/DThermodynamicsHotMeals/README.md

 **Includes [D] Thermodynamics - Core since this mod seems to be all it was used for Also included my patch for https://steamcommunity.com/sharedfiles/filedetails/?id=2878183338]RimFridge**

+### The mod Common Sense has an option to let pawns clean the room before eating.
+This patch is written in a very destructive way so if you use that mod you need to disable that option for this mod to work

+Ideally the author of Common Sense should replace their desctructive Prefix with a more sensible Postfix, adding in their extra toils, similar to how this mod is written.

 ![Image](https://i.imgur.com/pufA0kM.png)